 To Calculate the Best By Date from a Packing Date

-This is what we do on Yoshon.com and Project Chodosh does for the Guide to Chodosh.
-This can come in handy early in the season if a product hasn’t bee updated, or the Preliminary Guide is not out yet.
-It also helps if an item was not listed in the Guide in a given year, but it had been in the past.
-As long as we have the Shelf Life listed in “Additional Info”, it can be figured out.
+This is what we do on Yoshon.com.
+This can come in handy early in the season if a product hasn’t bee updated yet.
+As long as we have the Shelf Life listed in “Additional Information”, it can be figured out.
 Take the Packing date and add the Shelf Life time to it.
 This will give you the Best By Date.

 Say you have a box of Saltine Crackers.
-Its Shelf Life is 6 months, but it isn’t updated on Yoshon.com yet, or the Guide had no information on it this year.
+Its Shelf Life is 6 months, but it isn’t updated on Yoshon.com yet this year.

 The Chodosh Cutoff Date for Wheat is August 6, 2020.
 Add 6 months to August 6, 2020, and you get February 6, 2021.